What’s new in UTI treatment research? Plenty, actually!

 Results of other studies also support the assumption of non-inferiority of ibuprofen compared to antibiotics for treatment of symptomatic uncomplicated UTI.

-It’s important to note, that this treatment option also results in higher risk of developing kidney infection and is not recommended for patients with a history of heart problems.
+It’s important to note, that this treatment option also results in a higher risk of developing kidney infection and is not recommended for patients with a history of heart problems.

 #5 Bacterial biofilms